The Hunter (1931 film)

-The Hunter is a 1931 short animated film by Walter Lantz Productions, and stars Oswald the Lucky Rabbit.
+The Hunter is a 1931 short animated film by Walter Lantz Productions and stars Oswald the Lucky Rabbit.
 It is the 48th Oswald short of the Lantz era and the 100th in the entire series.

 Plot

 Oswald is on a horse, riding through the outdoors and blowing his trumpet.
 Here, he is seen wearing a shirt for the first time.
 Also joining him in his adventure is a brown slender dog, running along.

-At a site not too faraway, a girl kitty is keeping herself in shape by having her waist shuffled by a moving towel.
+At a site not too faraway, a live girl teddy bear is keeping herself in shape by having her waist shuffled by a moving towel.
 The towel's ends are attached to the back of a shaky automobile.
 Meanwhile, her little brother hops on the car's front seat for a moment and jumps off, but accidentally moves a switch.
 As a result, the automobile was shaken too much for her liking, and she calls for help.
 Oswald picks up the distress call and comes to her aid.
 For some reason, Oswald fires his gun at the vehicle, stopping it completely.
-The kitty was relieved of her trouble and praised her boyfriend.
+The teddy bear was relieved of her trouble and was most thankful.

-Oswald and the female kitty were dating.
-As the rabbit praise her and went back on his journey, the beautiful female cat asks him where he is heading.
+Oswald and the teddy bear befriended each other.
+As the rabbit greets her goodbye to carry on in his journey, the beautiful bruin asks him where he is heading.
 Oswald then tells he is on a hunting trip.
-Finding his activity interesting, the kitty requests him to get her a fox skin.
+Finding his activity interesting, the teddy bear requests him to get her a fox skin.
 Oswald agrees to her wish.